top of page

 Share Purchase Agreements

-Our commercial property solicitors deal with all aspects of share purchase agreements (SPAs).
-Whether you need advice, you want a solicitor to draft an agreement, or you want to negotiate the terms, we can help.
-We act for both buyers and sellers of commercial property.
+Our commercial property solicitors specialise in handling all aspects of share purchase agreements (SPAs).
+Whether you require expert advice, need a solicitor to draft a share purchase agreement, or seek assistance in negotiating the terms, our experienced team can assist.
+We represent both buyers and sellers in commercial property transactions.

 Share purchase agreement vs asset purchase agreement

-Those buying and selling a business (or part of a business) can do so via a share purchase or an asset purchase.
-While a share purchase involves buying the shares of a company, an asset purchase involves buying tangible and intangible assets.
+In business transactions, parties can opt for either a share purchase or an asset purchase.
+While a share purchase involves acquiring the shares of a company, an asset purchase encompasses tangible and intangible assets.

-We deal with both asset purchase agreements and share purchase agreements.
-Each option has its own benefits and limitations.
-An asset purchase allows for greater control over what is included in the sale.
-However, it may incur more tax liabilities, and may not include the transfer of third party contracts.
-A share purchase allows continuity of business, but approval may be needed from each selling shareholder.
+We handle both asset purchase agreements and share purchase agreements, each with its distinct benefits and limitations.
+While an asset purchase allows greater control over the sale's inclusions, it may incur additional tax liabilities and might not include the transfer of third-party contracts.
+On the other hand, a share purchase ensures business continuity but may require approval from each selling shareholder.

-There is no right or wrong way of acquiring a business – it depends on the circumstances.
-Our commercial property solicitors can advise you further.
+There is no universal approach to acquiring a business; it depends on the circumstances.
+Our commercial property solicitors provide tailored advice to guide you through the decision-making process.

 Is a share purchase agreement legally binding?